-For the periods presented, the amortized cost of the Company's cash equivalents and marketable securities approximated their fair value and there were no material realized or unrealized gains or losses, either individually or in the aggregate.
-There were no investments in the Company's portfolio that were other-than-temporarily impaired.
+For the periods presented, the amortized cost of cash equivalents and marketable securities approximated their fair value and there were no material realized or unrealized gains or losses, either individually or in the aggregate.
+No investments in the Company's portfolio were other-than-temporarily impaired.